anebz/cloud/Accreditations/aws_solutions_associate.md

 	- Shield advanced: additional detection and mitigation.
 Near real-time visibility into attacks, integration with WAF
 * WAF: blocks common attack patterns such as SQL injection or cross-site scripting
 	- AWS Firewall manager: simplify WAF administration and maintenance tasks across multiple accounts and resources
-	- If there are external requests to a website from multiple systems with IPs that constantly change, create a rate-based rule in WAF and associate the web ACL to an ALB
+	- To mitigate DDoS: create a cloudfront distribution, set an ALB as origin.
+Create a rate-based ACL rule using WAF and associate it to the cloudfront

 ### Access management

+Default policy is everything denied, this is overruled by an explicit allow.
+This is overruled by an explicit deny.
+Each policy contains 1+ statements.
+Statement contains:

+* Effect: allow/deny
+* Action: list of actions
+* Resource: list of resources for which the actions are granted

+Policies can be:

+* Identity based: attached to a user/group/role
+* Resource based: attached to a resource
+	- Needs a principal: for which account/user/role is getting the effect

 If a company is using Active Directory in their on-premise system, AWS Directory Service AD connector for easier integration.
 If the roles on-prem are already assigned using groups, in AWS use IAM roles or use Microsoft AD federation service.